quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/devops/assets/docs/sonarqube-server-setup.md

 </div>
 <br>

-sau khi chạy docker container lên thành công, truy cập vào địa chỉ `192.168.64.140:9000` để tiến hành các bước cài đặt ban đầu cho sonarqube.

-#### Tạo project trên sonarqube từ gitlab.
+After successfully running the docker container, access the address `192.168.64.140:9000` to proceed with the initial setup steps for Sonarqube.

+#### Create a project on Sonarqube from GitLab

 <div align="center">
   <img width="600" src="../images/sonarqube-project-from-gitlab.png" alt="sonarqube">
 </div>
 <br>

-Để sonarqube có thể kết nối được đến các project trên gitlab thì cần nhập 2 thông tin:
+For Sonarqube to connect to projects on GitLab, you need to enter two pieces of information:

-- Gitlab API URL: `http://192.168.64.141/api/v4` - địa chỉ của server gitlab + `/api/v4`
+- GitLab API URL: `http://192.168.64.141/api/v4` - the address of the GitLab server + `/api/v4`
-- Personal Access Token: access token được tạo trên server gitlab
+- Personal Access Token: access token created on the GitLab server

 <div align="center">
   <img width="600" src="../images/sonarqube-configuration.png" alt="sonarqube configuration">
 </div>
 <br>

-Tiếp đến cần import 2 dự án `VDT-midterm-api` và `VDT-midterm-web` vào
+Next, import the two projects `VDT-midterm-api` and `VDT-midterm-web`.

 <div align="center">
   <img width="600" src="../images/sonarqube-import-projects.png" alt="Import project">
 </div>

-#### Lấy project Key của các dự án trên sonarqube

-Mỗi dự án sau khi import từ gitlab vào sonarqube như trên sẽ có project key riêng Để lấy được project key cần chọn vào dự án `Overview -> Project infomation`
+#### Get the project key of the projects on Sonarqube

+Each project imported from GitLab into Sonarqube as above will have a unique project key.
+To get the project key, select the project `Overview -> Project information`.

 <div align="center">
   <img width="600" src="../images/sonarqube-project-key.png" alt="project key">
 </div>

-Project key này sẽ được tạo credential trên Jenkins server để dùng trong pipeline CI/CD.
-Giúp pipeline CI/CD biết được cần phân tích code của dự án nào.
+This project key will be used to create a credential on the Jenkins server to use in the CI/CD pipeline.
+It helps the CI/CD pipeline know which project's code to analyze.

-#### Tạo Token của user trên Sonarqube server
+#### Create a user token on the Sonarqube server

-Để Jenkins có thể chạy được Sonarqube trên Jenkins server thì cần 1 Token của user trên Sonarqube Chọn vào tab `Security` và tạo token
+For Jenkins to run Sonarqube on the Jenkins server, a user token on Sonarqube is needed.
+Select the `Security` tab and create a token.

 <div align="center">
   <img width="600" src="../images/sonarqube-create-token.png" alt="Create token">
 </div>
 <br>

-Token này sau đó sẽ được tạo credential trên jenkins server, giúp jenkins có quyền sử dụng sonarqube trên pipeline CI/CD
+This token will then be used to create a credential on the Jenkins server, allowing Jenkins to use Sonarqube in the CI/CD pipeline.